jwjacobson/gfetch_web/README.md

 Gfetch is built using [Flask](https://flask.palletsprojects.com/en/3.0.x/) 3 and [Python](https://www.python.org/) 3.12.
 It uses [Redis](https://redis.io/) for server-side caching and [Tailwind CSS](https://tailwindcss.com/) for styling.
 It downloads emails using the [Gmail API](https://developers.google.com/gmail/api/guides).

 ### Installation
 For now, you have to install Gfetch locally to use it.
-You will need Python 3.12 or later.
+You will need Python 3.12 or later ([pyenv](https://github.com/pyenv/pyenv) can help with this), and you must have redis installed and running.
 1. Clone this repository.
 2. Navigate to the 'gfetch_web' directory.
 3. Create a virtual environment ```python -m venv venv``` (Windows/Linux) or ```python3 -m venv venv``` (Mac).